Gwen1128/forest-wind-disturbance-europe-workflow/02_sampling_and_feature_table/README_data_preparation.md

 # Data-preparation workflow for `clean_encoded_data_LOCKED.csv`

-This folder contains the upstream code needed to rebuild the modeling table used by the Table 1 training workflow.
+This folder contains the upstream code needed to build the Table 1.

 ## Main chain